Dark mode

 Countertop material

 - Chipboard.
-Particleboard is one of the best countertop materials in terms of performance.
-Such a surface allows you to achieve an excellent rebound of the ball, and at the same time it is inexpensive.
+Chipboard is one of the best countertop materials in terms of performance.
+Such a surface allows you to achieve an excellent rebound of the ball, and at the same time, it is inexpensive.
 One of the key disadvantages of chipboard is its sensitivity to moisture, and therefore this material is typical mainly for tables installed indoors (see "Type").

-- chipboard.
-Tabletop in the form of chipboard (see above), supplemented with a protective coating in the form of a polymer film.
+- Laminated chipboard.
+Tabletop made of laminated chipboard (see above) is supplemented with a protective coating in the form of a polymer film.
 This film improves rebound characteristics, as well as increases strength and moisture resistance, which has a positive effect on service life.
-In terms of performance, chipboard tables are between chipboard and MDF products (see below).
+In terms of performance, laminated chipboard tables are between chipboard and MDF products (see below).

-- Melamine(artificial veneer).
-A specific type of plastic.
+- Melamine.
+It is a specific type of plastic.
 The main advantages of melamine are strength and excellent resistance to moisture and temperature changes, which has led to its wide popularity in all-weather tables (see "Type"), including high quality.
-At the same time, compared to chipboard, melamine is noticeably more expensive, while it is also more viscous, which is why t...he rebound is somewhat worse.
+At the same time, compared to chipboard, melamine is noticeably more expensive, while it is also more viscous, which is why...the rebound is somewhat worse.

 — Aluminium.
 Another material used in all-weather tennis tables along with the melamine described above.
 It is an aluminium base, on which a layer of special plastic is applied on top.
-This combination provides relatively good rebound characteristics; in this indicator, the aluminium composite is noticeably superior to melamine (although it does not reach chipboard).
+This combination provides relatively good rebound characteristics; in this characteristic, the aluminium composite is noticeably superior to melamine (although it does not reach chipboard characteristics).
 However, such tables are much more expensive than melamine ones.

 — Concrete.
 As paradoxical as it sounds, traditional concrete can also play the role of a tennis table material.
 Such countertops are found in some all-weather models.
-Concrete is expensive and weighs a lot; the latter is exacerbated by the fact that the plate-top must have a fairly large thickness, otherwise it will be too fragile.
-As a result, the weight of such tables is usually several centners.
-On the other hand, a concrete countertop is practically “indestructible”, it perfectly resists precipitation and other adverse conditions, and it is very difficult to damage such a surface, even if you specifically set yourself such a goal.
+Concrete is expensive and weighs a lot; the latter is exacerbated by the fact that the tabletop must have a fairly large thickness, otherwise it will be too fragile.
+As a result, the weight of such tables is usually several hundred kilograms.
+On the other hand, a concrete countertop is practically “indestructible”, it perfectly resists precipitation and other weather elements, and it is very difficult to damage such a surface, even if you specifically set yourself such a goal.
 This makes tables made of this material perfect for public areas where there is a risk of vandalism.
 However, due to these shortcomings, relatively few such models are produced.

 Countertop thickness

-The thickness of the tabletop is the working surface of the tennis table.
+The thickness of the countertop — the surface of the tennis table.

 Base profile